Old Time Baseball: Announcers

-Users can select between Play by play announcers Mel Allen of the New York Yankees and Curt Gowdy, who did network broadcasts for many years in addition to announcing for the Boston Red Sox.
+Users can select between play by play announcers Mel Allen, of the New York Yankees, and Curt Gowdy, who did network broadcasts for many years in addition to announcing for the Boston Red Sox.

 Baseball Time Machine

-Baseball Time Machine, allows users to play any game in any individual year from 1871 through the present.
+Baseball Time Machine allows users to play any game in any individual year from 1871 through the present.
 This includes games in unique times like 1930, when baseball sought to lure fans during the Depression and juiced the ball so much that the batting average for baseball overall surpassed .300.
 The following year the ball was returned to more typical physics.

-Other popular "let's see what happens" years for players are 1871, when the game visually looked more like softball, and 1942–45, when World War II stripped the major leagues of most of its established players.
+Other popular "let's see what happens" years for players are 1871.
+When the game visually looked more like softball, and 1942–45.
+When World War II stripped the major leagues of most of its established players.

-The Baseball Time Machine allows players to try to resolve the most famous baseball arguments of all time, What would happen if Sandy Koufax pitched to Babe Ruth?, How would the 1927 Yankees do against the Big Red Machine?, etc.
+The Baseball Time Machine allows players to try to resolve the most famous baseball arguments of all time, what would happen if Sandy Koufax pitched to Babe Ruth.
+How would the 1927 Yankees do against the Big Red Machine?

 The game also offers the chance to play games in any of six different major baseball eras: